sampurnbanerji/pokedex-api/readme.md

 - `src/`
     - app.ts: Initializes the Express application.
+      - `controllers`
+        - PokemonInfoController.ts: Contains the logic for handling requests for getting the info of the Pokemon.
-    - pokemonController.ts: Contains the logic for handling requests to the endpoints.
+        - TranslatedPokemonInfoController.ts: Contains the logic for handling requests for getting the translated info of the Pokemon.
+      - `services`
+         - InfoService.ts: Contains the logic for calling the external info api to fetch the Pokemon Info.
+         - TranslationService.ts: Contains the logic for calling the external translated info api to fetch the  translated Pokemon Info.
+      - `routes`
+         - router.ts: Contains the configured endpoints for the application.
+      - `utils`
+         - constants.ts: Defines the constants required in the application globally.
     - interfaces.ts: Defines TypeScript interfaces for type safety.
 - `tests/`
+    - PokemonInfoController.test.ts: Contains unit tests for the pokemon info controller functions.
-    - pokemonController.test.ts: Contains unit tests for the controller functions.
+    - TranslatedPokemonInfoController.test.ts: Contains unit tests for the translated pokemon info controller functions.

 ## Tradeoffs and Considerations